 The truth is, when you start your speech, you must focus everything on making a positive first impression on your audience members.

-Enjoy this 5 minute video for an overview of 15 different ways to start a speech.
-Then read the blog for the details and 2 extra BONUS tips at the end.
+Here are 15 different ways to start a speech as well as 2 extra BONUS tips at the end.

 1) Thank the Organizers and Audience

 You can start by thanking the audience for coming and thanking the organization for inviting you to speak.

 Refer to the person who introduced you or to one or more of the senior people in the organization in the audience.

 This compliments them, makes the feel proud and happy about your presence, and connects you to the audience like an electrical plug in a socket.